Compiling

 What is Actually Happening

-3. Windows Users: the network drive W: is deleted
+3. Windows Users: the ST-Link is detached from WSL.

 Solar Car Team at UVA